 We fell into the day-trippers category.
-Six of us headed up to Banff for some exercise on the Spray River trail – followed by a soak in the nearby Banff Hot Springs and a pub dinner at the Banff Springs Hotel.
-In three hours plus a little time for lunch at the far end of the trail, we hiked 12 km but only climbed about 65 m.
+Six of us headed up to Banff for some exercise on the Spray River loop – followed by a soak in the nearby Banff Hot Springs and a pub dinner at the Banff Springs Hotel.
+In three hours plus a little time for lunch at the far end of the trail, we hiked about 12 kilometres but only climbed about 75 metres.

 This post includes some affiliate links.
 If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.
 Thank you very much.

 The loop doesn’t offer drop-dead mountain views but it’s very pleasant hiking.
-From the trailhead you follow the Spray River 5.7 km down to the bridge.
+From the trailhead you follow the Spray River 5.7 km down to the bridge and an intersection with the Goat Creek junction.
+If you were to bike (or cross-country ski) the Goat Creek trail you would pass this junction on the way to Banff.
 Along this section you encounter beautiful views of Mount Rundle.
 The river is constantly in view, with its crystal-clear turquoise coloured waters.

-Once you reach the bridge you could retrace your steps but better yet cross the bridge and follow the river back to a junction about a kilometre from the trailhead.
+Once you reach the bridge over the Spray River, you could retrace your steps but better yet cross the bridge and follow the river back to a junction about a kilometre from the trailhead.
 There are fewer views on this side of the river but if you pay attention, you might get lucky and see ice climbers on a frozen waterfall.

 At the first intersection you reach on the return hike, about 4.7 km from the bridge, you have the choice of continuing towards the Banff Springs Golf Course or descending to the river and crossing a bridge that offers a view of the Banff Springs Hotel.